auth0/auth0-java/README.md

 # Medmain's Auth0 Java SDK Fork

-There are some of limitations with the Auth0 SDK as it currently exists that were causing us problems with our usage of the `ManagementAPI`:
+There are some limitations with the Auth0 SDK as it currently exists that were causing us problems with our usage of the `ManagementAPI`:

 ## Lack of ability to handle token refreshes, and [no intention to add it](https://github.com/auth0/auth0-java/issues/212).